 Bridging loans work as a means of financing or as they are called 'bridging' money from a lender.

-For example you want to purchase a property which has vast potential.
-It requires works to be done to increase its value.
-Ideally you need the procurement of funds to be quick and flexible to allow you to purchase the property fast, the works to be done to add the value and the property to be either sold or refinanced at the higher value.
+You need the procurement of funds to be quick and flexible to allow you to purchase the property fast, do the works to add the value and the property to be either sold or refinanced at the higher value.

 Bridging loans are secured (as is a mortgage) on an asset or multiple assets depending on the structure of the deal being presented.

 In many cases you do not pay interest and service the loan.
 The interest will either be "rolled up" and payable upon completion of your project by refinancing to a longer term loan or "retained" from the advance.
 This will depend on the scenario and lender terms.

 Bridging is a high risk lending strategy.
 We help you understand the risks and advise on exit solutions to ensure the risks are calculated.

 You must know your exit route and our lenders will want to know what this is at the outset of the enquiry.